AlinaKulikovska/Iowa-Liquor-Sales/README.md

 All Data manipulation and results you can see in Iowa_Liquor_Sales.ipynb

+Also all graphics are in folder 'Visualization'

+## Results that I recieved

 Sales of liqour per city in dollars --- on the first position is CEDAR RAPIDS (845 374$)